-Most pharma companies have access to many tools and a digitally enabled field force, but back-end processes are often a stumbling block.
-It's important to measure past performance to inform field plans but it's not always straightforward.
-For example, field teams struggle to access consistent, timely, and accurate data.
+Most biopharma companies have access to many tools and a digitally enabled field force, but back-end processes are often a stumbling block.
+And it's not always easy to measure past performance, despite it being so critical to informing field plans.
 Some lack the capability to measure KPIs or are not trained to analyze data.